Social Networking Site for Scientists and Researchers

 10. Political Group

-A political group discusses crucial economic and political issues and contributes to countries’ well-being.
-The political leaders meet physically or virtually to make decisions.
+A political group discusses crucial economic and political issues and contributes to a country’s well-being.
+The political leaders meet physically or virtually to make decisions and take proper actions accordingly.
+Political Group members have similar beliefs, goals, and shared ideology.

 In conclusion, the ten types of social groups are primary group, secondary group, self-help group, learning group, service group, civic group, work group, public group, virtual group, and political group.
 Then members of these groups communicate and work together for people’s well-being.
 The advantages of small group communication are enhancing performance, member satisfaction, and greater civic engagement.